xuan3986/academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Postgraduate at University of Science and Technology of China
+role: Postgraduate, Communist

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: National Engineering Research Center of Speech and Language Information Processing （NERCSLIP）
+  - name: National Engineering Research Center of Speech and Language Information Processing (NERCSLIP), University of Science and Technology of China
     url: http://nelslip.ustc.edu.cn/

 # Short bio (displayed in user profile at end of posts)